-A QDRO lawyer helps you with retirement account splits in divorce.
+A QDRO lawyer helps you split retirement accounts in a divorce.
 Their services come at a cost.

 This blog will break down the costs for you.
-You’ll learn “How Much Does a Qdro Lawyer Cost?”
-Read on to get a clear picture of what to expect when hiring a QDRO lawyer.
+You’ll learn “How Much Does a QDRO Lawyer Cost?”
+Keep reading for a clear picture of what to expect.

 Introduction To Qdro Lawyers